Handymannn/Algorithm/README.md

-# Gradient descent
+#All algorithm which I usually use
-How gradient descent work when optimize the linear regression model
+How algorithms work when optimize in machine learning model